Zygmunt Krauze: Educator

 Krauze’s composition studies were completed under the supervision of Kazimierz Sikorski and his piano studies were supervised by Maria Wiłkomirska at the PWSM (Higher State School of Music) in Warsaw.
 He obtained a French governmental scholarship and worked under the supervision of Nadia Boulanger.
 Soon after, he began sharing his knowledge with young students of composition and has done so until today.
-Since 1965 he has been conducting seminars and composition courses in Darmstadt, Basel, Paris, Tokyo, Stockholm, Jerusalem, Beijing, Hong Kong and at universities in the USA: Indiana University at Bloomington and the University of California in Santa Barbara.
+Since 1965 he has been conducting seminars and composition courses in Darmstadt, Basel, Paris, Tokyo, Stockholm, Jerusalem, Beijing, Hong Kong and at universities in the USA: Indiana University Bloomington and the University of California, Santa Barbara.
 During 1973-1974 he worked in Berlin as an artist-in-residence invited by the Deutscher Akademischer Austauschdienst.
 In 1981, he was a visiting professor at Yale University in New Haven and in 1996 he received the title of Eminent Corresponding Professor in Keimyung University in Daegu, South Korea.
 In 2002, he was appointed as a Professor of Composition at the Academy of Music in Łódź and from 2006 he has been lecturing at the Fryderyk Chopin University of Music in Warsaw.
 Krauze was awarded the degree of Doctor honoris causa of National Music University in Bucharest (2013) and the Academy of Music in Łódź (2015).